pdelteil/BugBountyReportTemplates/solr/apache-solr-file-read.md

 ## Summary

-Apache Solr versions prior to and including 8.8.1 are vulnerable to local file inclusion.
+Apache Solr versions prior to and including 8.8.1 are vulnerable to local file inclusion (CVE-2021-27905).
 It's possible to fetch all files and folders that the user running Solr has privileges.

 ## Steps To Reproduce